 Is long-term detention necessary?

-The UK Border Agency refuses to publish statistics on how many people released from detention later abscond.
-However, evidence gathered by NGOs show that the vast majority do not go underground.
+No. The Government claims that detention is necessary to stop people ‘absconding’, however the UK Border Agency refuses to publish statistics on how many people released from detention later abscond.
+Evidence gathered by NGOs show that the vast majority do not go underground.
 Many are still awaiting appeals and hope to be allowed to be granted legal status in the UK, so have strong reasons not to disappear.
 Others live with children, partners and families.

-Detention is justified as a way to deport people, but the majority of people detained for more than a year are not ultimately deported.
+Detention is justified as a way to deport people, but the majority of people detained are not ultimately deported.
 If the UK Border Agency cannot deport someone in a year, it is unlikely that more time will make it possible.

 How much does it cost the taxpayer?